-For EFPI Trades, apart from the characteristics described in chapter 8.1 the following references can be entered for the corresponding Admitted EFPI Reference, used as part of the trade:
+For EFPI Trades, apart from the characteristics described in chapter 9.1 the following references can be entered for the corresponding Admitted EFPI Reference, used as part of the trade:

-- Reference ID (mandatory) of the Admitted EFPI Reference. - Nominal (mandatory) value of the Admitted EFPI Reference. - The Hedging Method (mandatory) contains the value NOM for Nominal Hedge. - The Settlement Institution is an optional field which can be filled with the following clearing systems: - BC Clearstream Banking Frankfurt, - CD Clearstream Banking Luxemburg, - CS-CLS, - EC Euroclear.
+- Reference ID (mandatory) of the Admitted EFPI Reference. - Nominal (mandatory) value of the Admitted EFPI Reference. - The Hedging Method (mandatory) contains the value NOM for Nominal Hedge. - The Settlement Institution is an optional field which can be filled with the following clearing systems: - BC Clearstream Banking Frankfurt, - o CD Clearstream Banking Luxemburg, - o CS CLS. - o EC Euroclear.

-T7 Release 12.1 Deutsche Börse Group
+T7 Release 13.1 Deutsche Börse Group

 Final

 Functional Reference Version 1